On Landis' conjecture for positive Schr\"odinger operators on graphs

-In view of the decay conditions assumed on $u$ in the Theorem \ref{t:Landis_general}, we see the sharpness of our result. \end{rem} \begin{cor} Let $ \mathcal{H}=\Gd+V $ be a Schr\"odinger operator associated to a connected graph $ b $ over $ (X,m) $ with potential $ V\le 1$ and positive energy functional $ \mathcal{Q} $.
+In view of the decay conditions assumed on $u$ in Theorem \ref{t:Landis_general}, we see the sharpness of our result. \end{rem} \begin{cor} Let $ \mathcal{H}=\Gd+V $ be a positive Schr\"odinger operator associated to a connected graph $ b $ over $ (X,m) $ with potential $ V\le 1$.
 Let $ W\ge 0 $ be such that $\Gd-W$ is critical and let $v$ be its Agmon ground state.
 If $u\in O(v) $ is a $ \mathcal{H} $-harmonic function such that

 then $ u=0 $. \end{cor} \begin{proof} The statement follows directly from the theorem above. \end{proof}